kolyaventuri/secure_scheduler/README.md

 where the parameter is the storage path for jobs.

-Functions can then be queued by passing a Function and Date to the Scheduler.add method
+Functions can then be queued by passing a Function and Date or cron expression to the Scheduler.add method
 ```
 scheduler.add(
   () => {